collegiate-dev/mentor-manager/README.md

 - [x] create endpoints for database
 - [x] create button to submit tally
 - [x] increase meeting count by 1 when tally is submitted
-- [ ] create mentors db and add clerkid and name when a user signs up
+- [x] create mentors db and add clerkid and name when a user signs up

+## 1.1 TODO

+- [x] add receipient to mercury
+- [x] stage payment in mercury

+## 1.2 TODO

 - [ ] add roles and middleware to protect routes (https://clerk.com/docs/references/nextjs/clerk-middleware)
-- [ ] (clerk roles) make an admin view where collegiate can create matches by specifying mentor, student, total meetings

-## 1.1 TODO

-- [ ] update payroll form or stage in mercury
+- [ ] fix TS and ES Lint issues (particular in route.ts)

+### Mercury Logic Improvements

+- [ ] when a user fills out thier mercury details add directly to mercury and only save the mercuryId (you do not need to save all the other info)

+### UI/UX Improvements

+- [ ] show complete banking info as a task - do not show students until this is complete
+- [ ] center sutdents matchings table
 - [ ] link table row in (/students) to view of meetings info from meetings db

 ## V2

+- [ ] (clerk roles) make an admin view where collegiate can create matches by specifying mentor, student, total meetings
 - [ ] If a user is updated on clerk updating info in db
 - [ ] Handle international onboarding for mercury
 - [ ] If tally form is submitted redirect back to the dashboard